Coronavirus: EMA gives AstraZeneca vaccine renewed backing | DW | 23.04.2021

 The EMA review came after a number of countries, many of them in Europe, limited the use of the vaccine to older age groups after possible links to blood clotting in younger people.
 Denmark is the only country to stop using the vaccine altogether.

 "It showed that the benefits of vaccination increase with increasing age and infection rates," the Amsterdam-based EMA said in a statement.
-Because the elderly are much more likely to suffer a serious bout of COVID-19, the risks posed to them by potential side effects are relatively far smaller when weighed against the risk from the virus.
+Because the elderly are much more likely to suffer a serious bout of COVID-19, the risks posed to them by potential side effects are far smaller, relatively speaking, when weighed against the risk from the virus.

 "The benefits of Vaxzevria outweigh its risks in adults of all age groups; however, very rare cases of blood clots with low blood platelets have occurred following vaccination," the EMA said, using the vaccine's brand name.